Skip to content

 3. Ishibashi Foundation / The Japan Foundation Fellowship for Research on Japanese Art

-This program aims to support the development of professionals specializing in the study of Japanese art by providing an opportunity for curators and researchers from abroad to conduct research in Japan, and by so doing, promote the study of the field and the introduction of Japanese art overseas.
+This program aims to support the development of professionals specializing in the study of Japanese visual arts by providing an opportunity for curators and researchers from abroad to conduct research in Japan, and by so doing, promote the study of the field and the introduction of Japanese art overseas.

 Funding opportunityIndividual funding for projects of 21-59 days in length